nickperkins/nickperkins.au/content/page/about/index.md

 My name is Nick Perkins, and this is my personal blog.
 This is where I come to jot down my thoughts on things that interest me, like cloud computing, infrastructure as code, Kubernetes, platform engineering, motorsport...
 I guess nothing much is off limits.

-I am currently working at Domino's Pizza Enterprises as a Senior DevOps Engineer, as the Tech Lead on the Platform Foundation team.
+I currently work for Domino's Pizza Enterprises (DPE) in the role of Principal DevOps Engineer.
+I am the technical lead on the Platform Foundation team which is a product team working to reducing the cognitive load experienced by DPE engineers.

+I help drive the adoption of Platform Engineering culture at DPE, and work with stakeholders across Cloud Engineering, Architecture, Software Engineering and more to strive.
+I run fortnightly DevOps brown bag sessions to help build a community of engineers who embrace and share better engineering practices.

-Before joining Domino's, I was a Senior DevOps Engineer at Hutly, and a Software Engineer at Arkose Labs.
+Before joining DPE, I was a Senior DevOps Engineer at Hutly, and a Software Engineer at Arkose Labs.

-I have more than twelve years of experience as a software engineer, plus experience in business analysis, project management and team leadership.
+I have have many years of experience as a software engineer, plus experience in business analysis, project management and team leadership.
 Before that, I worked in financial administration and assets management within the public sector for over seven years.

 What to some people may look like a weird path to travel has allowed me to develop a bunch of soft skills to go along with my technical skills.

-I love problem-solving, learning, and digging into the crux of the issue.
+I love problem-solving, learning, and digging into the meat of the issue.

 When not inside getting a screen tan, I am a volunteer motorsport official.
-This sees me trackside many weekends a year, where I'm part of a large team charged with keeping the competitors and spectators safe, while ensuring the efficient and fair running of the event.
-I've started to get involved with timekeeping, which sees me further my screen tan.
+I have been an official since 2015, working in many areas such as flagging, paddock marshaling, and track marshaling.
+Since 2023, I have moved into timekeeping which has seen me quickly progress into senior roles, such as chief timekeeper for support categories at the Gold Coast 500 in 2024.

-{{< imgproc img="nick-official.jpeg" command="Resize" options="x250" alt="A picture of a white, balding man with a grey and brown beard.
-He is wearing a dull-green GitHub cap with a radio headset over it, dark sunglasses, a bright orange hi-vis short and a lanyard around his neck holding a whistle.
+{{< imgproc img="FB_IMG_1737108967029.jpg" command="Resize" options="x250" alt="A white, balding man with a grey and brown beard.
+He is wearing a blue polo shirt and glasses, sitting in front of computer screens showing timing information.
 He looks very official!" >}}I love being a motorsport official!{{< /imgproc >}}

+This has seen me work alongside other experienced officials to build a volunteer group named [GP Timers](https://gptimers.com.au) for timekeepers in South East Queensland.
+We hope to provide a safe and fun environment for people to learn timekeeping at circuit events and find an outlet for their passion.

 Alternatively, I'll be found at home with my wife [Natalie](https://definatalie.com) and doggo Lucy.